 SOURCE: NDSU Faculty Senate Policy

 The academic community is operated on the basis of honesty, integrity, and fair play.
 This trust is violated when students engage in academic misconduct, either inadvertently or deliberately.
 This policy serves as the guideline for cases in which cheating, plagiarism, or other academic misconduct have occurred in an instructional context (e.g., coursework, exams for degree requirements, practical experience, or fieldwork experience).
-Depending on the nature of the alleged offense, academic misconduct involving graduate or undergraduate research (e.g., thesis, dissertation, honors thesis), may be handled by either this policy or policy 326, ACADEMIC MISCONDUCT.
+Depending on the nature of the alleged offense, academic misconduct involving undergraduate research (e.g., thesis, dissertation, honors thesis), may be handled by either this policy or policy 326, ACADEMIC MISCONDUCT.
+All allegations of misconduct against graduate students, whether course related or involving some other aspect scholarly and professional misconduct, will be handled under NDSU Policy 335.1: Code of Academic and Professional Responsibility and Conduct – Graduate Students.
 This policy also serves as the guideline for cases in which there is evidence of student academic misconduct in more than one instance.

-Procedures established by an academic college (including the College of Graduate and Interdisciplinary Studies) may exceed the minimum standards outlined in this policy.
+Procedures established by an academic college may exceed the minimum standards outlined in this policy.
 Academic colleges with an approved and published honor commission (or similar mechanism) may employ alternative procedures; however, the standards of expected behavior shall not be less than those in this policy.
 In all cases, the procedures presented in this policy for tracking academic misconduct must still be followed; see Sections 5.c and 5.d of this policy.

 Definitions.
 In this policy, an “instructional staff member” is defined as anyone who has primary responsibility for a course, or other instructional context to which this policy applies.
 Examples of instructional staff members include tenured and tenure-track faculty members, professors of practice, teaching assistants who have primary responsibility for a course, teaching fellows, instructors, and lecturers.

-In this policy, a “student” is defined as anyone enrolled in undergraduate, professional, or graduate coursework at NDSU.
+In this policy, a “student” is defined as anyone enrolled in undergraduate or professional coursework at NDSU.
 These students include individuals in a non-degree status, such as those taking NDSU courses through a collaborative, consortium, exchange, or early admission program, or in a conditional admit status (e.g., Tri-College, NDUS Collaborative Registration, and Early Entry/dual credit program).

 Examples of behavior constituting academic misconduct.
 Academic misconduct (intentional or otherwise) includes but is not limited to the following: